 At Mehta & McConnell, our attorneys have years of experience aggressively negotiating UM/UIM settlements, and we can help you fight back against an insurance company that is trying to deny your claim.

-Do I Have to Prove That I Am Legally Entitled to Damages to File an Uninsured Motorist Claim?
+Do I Have to Prove That I Am Legally Entitled to Damages to File an NC Uninsured Motorist Claim?

 While investigating a UM/UIM accident, insurance companies often determine whether the uninsured or underinsured driver caused the injured party’s damages.